Local taxing entities set FY 2023-24 property tax rates

 The Amarillo City Council passed the first reading of a new budget and tax rate today with unanimous votes.
 The new budget would bring in more than $5 million in tax revenue over the last year.

-The proposed rate of .39195 is lower than the max amount allowed without a vote and lower than the current rate.
+The proposed rate of .39195 is lower than the maximum amount allowed without a vote and lower than the current rate.

 The second readings on the budget and tax rate are scheduled for Tuesday, September 12, 2023.